Join us for an adventure in flavor!

 Katsu Curry is total Japanese comfort food, featuring a breaded pork cutlet along with a savory curry, all atop a bed of rice.
 It's so good!

-Interestingly, we discovered that in the UK it is also sometimes served with fries.
+Interestingly, I discovered that in the UK it is also sometimes served with fries.
 Give it a try, and see which way you like best!

 Katsu Curry is total Japanese comfort food, featuring a breaded pork cutlet along with a savory curry, all atop a bed of rice.
 It's so good!